tatianegercina/FinTech/01-Lesson-Plans/07-SQL/Supplemental/SQL_troubleshooting_guide.md

 ## Unable to Import/Export CSV via pgAdmin

-Issues sometimes arise when using the built-in data import/export tool provided by pgAdmin, either due to slow read/write performance or complete operational failure.
-Thankfully, in the case of such events there are several alternative methods for importing data to your desired postgreSQL database and corresponding tables.
+In the event of an error when using pgAdmin's data import tool, the database tables can be created and populated using the provided .sql files.
+The following details two methods for manually creating and populating the tables.

 ### Execute .sql file via pgAdmin Query Editor